Darbara Singh (murderer): Alleged victims

 Singh targeted children of non-Punjabi migrants.
 He killed one Punjabi girl by mistake, and after his arrest, said that he had been "shaken" by her death.

 The police believe that he may have more victims.
-A September 2004 report in The Tribune also named the following missing children, believed to have been abducted by the cycle-borne suspect:
+A September 2004 report in The Tribune also named the following missing children, believed to have been abducted by the suspected bicyclist:

 Some of the above-mentioned cases are described in detail below:

 On 18 April 2004, Diksha and her sister Asha were playing with their two cousins at Company Bagh.
 There, Darbara Singh promised to buy them a shuttlecock and a racket, and took them to the bank of a canal near Rayyia.
 There, he made Asha sit on one side of the canal.
-He took Diksha behind the bushes, and raped her.
+He took Diksha behind the bushes and raped her.
 A frightened Asha ran away from the place, while Diksha was killed.
 Meanwhile, when the two girls did not return for a long time, their cousins returned home and informed the family.
-The family searched for the girls, and then registered a missing persons complaint.
+The family searched for the girls and then registered a missing persons complaint.
 Later, a man named Malkiat Singh found Asha in Fazilpur village in Tarn Taran district.
-He gave her biscuits and medicines, and then brought her to the Khadoor Sahib police station.
+He gave her biscuits and medicines and then brought her to the Khadoor Sahib police station.
 The police control room then informed the Jalandhar police station that a girl named Ashu had been found in Tarn Taran.
 Later, the police found Diksha's naked dead body lying on a big stone near Bahadurpur Uppal canal.
 A post-mortem conducted on 21 April revealed that she had died because of "neurogenic shock as a result of injuries to private part".